dianaktech/Secure-EntrepriseNetwork/README.md

 <h2>Description</h2>
 This project simulates a basic secure network using cisco packet tracer and a basic entrerprise network.
 The network includes a host machine and two virtual machines
 (Kali Linux and Windows 11), connected via routers and switches.
-It demonstrates secure network design, IP routing, and sets the foundation for integrating cybersecurity tools like
+As well as an enterpise network segmented into Vlans.
-**SIEM**, **IDS**, and **honeypots** in future labs.
+ It demonstrates secure network design, IP routing, and sets the foundation for integrating cybersecurity tools like **SIEM**, **IDS**, and **honeypots** in future labs.
 <br />